Multivariate Joint Recurrence Quantification Analysis: detecting coupling between time series of different dimensionalities

-Multidimensional Joint Recurrence Quantification Analysis (MdJRQA) extends Multidimensional Recurrence Quantification Analysis \parencite[MdRQA;][]{wallot_multidimensional_2016} by combining it with Joint Recurrence Plots \parencite[JRPs;][]{romano_multivariate_2004}, a method to extract measures of similarity between two time series.
-The idea behind MdJRQA is that if two systems---or two subsystems of a larger system---are coupled to each other, then this coupling will affect the dynamics of the systems in ways that can be quantified by looking at simultaneous recurrences (\emph{i.e.,} joint recurrences) of the two systems.
-In this section, we will briefly explain MdRQA and JRP as well as how we combine these methods to obtain MdJRQA.
-A conceptual overview of the method is provided in Fig.~\ref{fig:conceptual} for an example where a 3-dimensional system is coupled to a 2-dimensional system (explained in more detail in the section `Model system I').
+MvJRQA extends Multidimensional Recurrence Quantification Analysis (MdRQA) \cite{wallot_multidimensional_2016} by combining it with Joint Recurrence Plots (JRPs) \cite{romano_multivariate_2004}, a method to extract measures of similarity between two time series.
+The idea behind MvJRQA is that if two systems---or two subsystems of a larger system---are coupled to each other, then this coupling will affect the dynamics of the systems in ways that can be quantified by looking at simultaneous recurrences (\emph{i.e.,} joint recurrences) of the two systems.
+In this section, we will briefly explain MdRQA and JRP as well as how we combine these methods to obtain MvJRQA.
+A conceptual overview of the method is provided in Figure~\ref{fig:conceptual} where a 3-dimensional system (the Lorenz system) is coupled to a 2-dimensional system (a harmonic oscillator).
+First, we start with datasets from two systems (columns `System 1' and `System 2' in Figure~\ref{fig:conceptual}) we know or hypothesize to be coupled through some interaction.
+One system is three-dimensional (system 1), while the other system is two-dimensional (system 2).
+In other words, we have three observables from system 1 and two from system 2 (row `Time series' in Figure~\ref{fig:conceptual}).
+Next, the phase-space trajectories of the two systems are obtained by embedding the components in a phase space, or visually: plotting the observables against each other in a single phase space (row `Phase space' in Figure~\ref{fig:conceptual}).
+In our example this is a three-dimensional space for the three time series form system 1, and a two-dimensional space for the two time series from system 2.
+In the more general case the time series can be embedded into a higher dimensional space via the method of time-delayed embedding, introduced in the next section.
+Then, we compute individual recurrence plots (explained below) for each of the two system's sets of time series using MdRQA (row `Recurrence plots' in Figure~\ref{fig:conceptual}) and finally join these two plots (JRP) to get a recurrence matrix of their shared dynamics, which is obtained by the element-wise multiplication of the two recurrence matrices (row `Joint recurrence plot' in Figure~\ref{fig:conceptual}).
+From this joint recurrence plot, measures can be extracted that capture the properties of their shared dynamics, as well as their coupling strength \cite{marwan_recurrence_2007}.
+We will go through the details of analyzing these coupled systems in the results, as well as materials and methods sections.